lindduncoding/lindduncoding/README.md

 Here are my interests, you are welcome to DM me to discuss about these specific topics!

 ### Cybersecurity
 I was introduced to cybersecurity from data privacy and governance (GDPR, UU PDP, HIPPA, etc).
 I'm more keen to work on the defense side of things (digital forensics, threat detection, malware analysis, just to name a few).
-Currently passionate about:
+Currently passionate and learning about:
 - Cloud Hacking (from various Cloud Goat labs and just messing around with cloud deployment)
+- Digital Forensics (from TryHackMe courses and DFIR labs)
+- Binary Analysis (I'm BACK on track!)
-- Web Exploitation (from HackTheBox)
+- Web Exploitation (from HackTheBox courses)
-- Binary Analysis (on an _indefinite_ hiatus)

 Don't imagine me doing crazy hacking stuff I'm not that kind of person, *yet!*